ASU-OKED-WEB-DEV/RTD-Drupal-Template/README.md

 - Docker: The software that allows you to build or fetch images; create containers; and execute programs provided by the containers.
 - Docker compose: A tool bundled with Docker that allows you to orchestrate containers.
-- Container: A lightweight
+- Container: A running lightweight server that provides a service (e.g. apache, mysql, redis, etc).

-instance.
-Think of it as a strip-down version of CentOS.
-- Image: The footprint of a container.
+- Image: The blueprint of a container.
+A strip-down server that provides a service.
-- Base image: An image can be built on top a base image.
+- Base image: Any of the official images (e.g. Ubuntu) or simply a custom image that another image builds upon.
 - Dockerfile: A file that tells Docker how to create an image.
 - docker-compose.yml: A file that tells docker how to link services together.
 - Service: A name to reference a container.
 The service that a container provides.